 I have recently discovered that there are some types of body cleansing that may require one to take a shower afterward.
 Sound like a confusing form of logic?
 Keep reading and you’ll understand.

-Last weekend half of the Augie students here in Ecuador went on a weekend trip to Saraguro, a smaller town that has an active indigenous population.
+Recently, some of the Augie students here in Ecuador went on a weekend trip to Saraguro, a smaller town that has an active indigenous population.
 Our Saturday afternoon was filled with a long hike (unfortunately I was unable to join because I was feeling sick from lunch).

 The evening was an adventure of its own as we attempted to last minute find somewhere else to eat dinner, and on the way got our bus stuck on an incline in the road, so then we all had to walk quite a ways to the restaurant.
-The people at this small, quaint place were so warm, inviting, and friendly…not to mention the food (eaten with wooden spoons) was delicious and they played music for us!
+The people at this small, quaint place were so warm, inviting, and friendly…not to mention the food (eaten with wooden spoons) was delicious…and they played music for us!

 The touching hospitality of these people continued into the next morning as we took part in a body cleansing ritual.
 While I appreciated the spirituality behind the ritual, to someone who grew up in the Western tradition it was, to say the least, interesting.
 Here was the layout on the ground that we stood around: